Eye-Catching Container Gardening to Jumpstart Spring 2023

 Growing your own food, even if it’s something as small as a few leaves of lettuce or a radish or two is a fun and satisfying activity.
 Kids (and adults) will delight in watching a seed germinate, unfurling its first green leaves, and with a little care and luck, growing into something you can eat!

-raised bedFirst Step for Container Gardening
+Raised BedFirst Step for Container Gardening

 The first steps to starting your container garden is determining the best location and what you want to grow.
 For the location you’ll want to be sure to have adequate sunlight.
 Most leafy plants like lettuce can get by on four hours of direct sunlight, and don’t want to be too hot.